Technical Discussion: The warm weather continues, then heavy rain possible Thursday!

-It is a mild and muggy Tuesday evening.
-Temperatures range from the middle 60s to the lower 70s.
-The temperature is 66 degrees in Lakeville, Washington, and Willington.
-The warm spots are Bridgeport and New Haven where the temperature is 71 degrees.
-It is 68 degrees Waterbury, 69 in Groton and Danbury, and 70 degrees in Hartford, Meriden, and Willimantic.
-Dew point temperatures are in the mid to upper 60s and there is a light south to southwesterly breeze that is averaging 5-8 mph.
-Sky conditions vary from mainly clear to overcast.

-Hurricane Michael is still a dangerous Category 3 hurricane this evening with maximum sustain winds of 125 mph.
-Michael is moving toward the north at 12 mph.
-As of 8:00 pm, Michael was centered 255 miles south of Panama City, FL and 235 miles south-southwest of Apalachicola, FL.
-Michael will likely make landfall on the Florida Panhandle or in the Big Bend Area tomorrow afternoon.
+Hurricane Michael is now a dangerous Category 4 hurricane this morning with maximum sustain winds of 140 mph.
+Michael is moving toward the north at 13 mph.
+As of 4:00 am, Michael was centered about 140 miles south of Panama City, FL and about 130 miles south-southwest of Apalachicola, FL.
+Michael will likely make landfall on the Florida Panhandle or in the Big Bend Area this afternoon.

 TUESDAY RECAP…